TwilightZebby/EclipseMentionsBot/README.md

 I currently don't have plans to add a Punishment System into this Bot.

 Currently, the only thing that happens after a `@mention` is deleted, is that the User is sent a message explaining that they do *not* have the permissions to `@mention` that Role.

 ---

-## Ideas/Suggestions

-If you want to suggest something, either create a thing in the Issues Tab above (I'll mark it as "Suggestion"); OR throw it my way on Discord/Twitter, and I'll add it there for you.

----